Keyboard shortcuts

 pip3 install "git+https://github.com/brimdata/super#subdirectory=python/superdb"

-Install the version compatible with a particular version of SuperDB like this:
+To install the version compatible with a development build of SuperDB that’s in your $PATH:

 Example